JPZV/ESP32-BLE-Gamepad-idf/README.md

 The decision was made to set defaults to 0 for minimum and 32767 for maximum (previously -32767 to 32767) This was due to the fact that non-Windows operating systems and some online web-based game controller testers didn't play well with negative numbers.
 Existing sketches should take note, and see the DrivingControllerTest example for how to set back to -32767 if wanted

-This version of the library has been tested against NimBLE-Arduino version 1.4.1; the latest released version --> https://github.com/h2zero/NimBLE-Arduino/releases/tag/1.4.1

 Please see updated examples

 ## NimBLE
-Since version 3 of this library, the more efficient NimBLE library is used instead of the default BLE implementation Please use the library manager to install it, or get it from here: https://github.com/h2zero/NimBLE-Arduino Since version 3, this library also supports a configurable HID desciptor, which allows users to customise how the device presents itself to the OS (number of buttons, hats, axes, sliders, simulation controls etc).
+Since version 3 of this library, the more efficient NimBLE library is used instead of the default BLE implementation Please get it from here: https://github.com/h2zero/esp-nimble-cpp Since version 3, this library also supports a configurable HID desciptor, which allows users to customise how the device presents itself to the OS (number of buttons, hats, axes, sliders, simulation controls etc).
 See the examples for guidance.